 \section{Introduction}

-Game theory uses the concept of equilibria to capture the idea that, in a competitive world, rational agents will maneuver themselves to a point from which no further maneuvering will yield unto them any additional benefits (\eg a lower cost).
-The most well known of these is the \emph{Nash equilibria}, which applies when no single agent can achieve a lower cost by changing their strategy given that the strategies of every other agent remain unchanged.
-In a Nash equilibrium there often exists a disparity between the costs incurred by individual agents, with the more fortunate agents subjected to lower costs.
-We introduce the \emph{Nash Inequality Ratio (NIR)}, defined as the maximum ratio between the highest and lowest costs found within any single Nash equilibrium, as a quantity to capture the extent to which cost disparity between individual agents arises in a strategic setting.
+Non-cooperative game theory uses the concept of equilibria to capture the idea that, in a competitive world, rational agents will maneuver themselves to a fixed point from which no further maneuvering will yield additional benefits (\eg a lower cost).
+The most ubiquitous equilibrium concept is the \emph{Nash equilibrium}, which is satisfied when no individual agent can achieve a lower cost by changing their strategy given that the strategies of every other agent remain unchanged.
+In a Nash equilibrium there can exist a disparity between the costs incurred by individual agents, with the ``more fortunate'' agents subjected to lower costs than the ``less fortunate'' ones.
+In this manuscript, we investigate the \emph{Nash Inequality Ratio (NIR)}, defined as the maximum value of the ratio between the highest and lowest costs found within a single Nash equilibrium, to determine the extent to which cost disparity can arise between pairs of agents in an equilibrium outcome.

-The NIR is a quantity similar in spirit to the well-known \emph{Price of Anarchy (PoA)}, which considers the ratio between social costs of worst-case Nash equilibria and the \emph{socially efficient} outcomes (which are not necessarily themselves Nash equilibria) \cite{KP1999,KP2009}; see also \cite{Dubey1986} for an earlier treatment of a similar concept.
-Intuitively, the PoA characterizes the extent that decentralized, self-interested decision making (\ie anarchy) is worse for society than the outcomes dictated by a centralized authority.
-In contrast, the NIR pertains to the decentralized scenario alone and characterizes the scale of disparity between the self-interested decision makers (\ie anarchists) on an individual level.

-A NIR analysis can deliver new, fundamental insights into a strategic scenario.
-Because of the ubiquitous focus on the PoA within the algorithmic game theory community, the social cost of equilibria is often the only quantity used to evaluate the quality of outcomes, and the distribution of this cost among individuals gets lost in the aggregate.
-We contend that establishing bounds on the discrepancies that arise between individuals' costs in equilibrium is necessary in evaluating the quality of an outcome, especially in settings where fairness\footnote{Throughout, the term \emph{fair} is used to connote \emph{the lack of a bias}; we do not use the term to convey a resilience against \emph{cheating}.} and equality are both important.
+Recent years have witnessed widespread growing concerns over economic inequality (see, for example, \cite{Bowles2012,Stiglitz2012,Piketty2014}).
+Yet, within the the algorithmic game theory community -- a field of study sitting at the intersection of computer science, economics, and game theory -- inequality has received very little attention, as evidenced by the nonexistence of a standard vernacular with which to discuss bounds of the sort captured by the NIR.
+The NIR expresses, in a natural way, a fundamental property of a strategic scenario, akin to the well-known metrics used to characterize other qualities of equilibria such as the \emph{Price of Anarchy} (PoA) \cite{KP1999,KP2009} and the \emph{Price of Stability} (PoS) \cite{Anshelevich2004}.